Hockey

 Racing Against the Odds

 Carr and the Brown family immediately went into action and got a customized racing chair made for Matt.
 With the mid-April Boston Marathon fast approaching, they didn’t have much time to spare.
 They would need to race in another marathon to qualify for the 2012 Boston Marathon.
-That race wound up being the Hyannis (Cape Cod) Marathon on a cold, damp New England day in March, and a month later, they embarked on their Boston Marathon journey.
+That race wound up being the Hyannis (Cape Cod) Marathon on a cold, New England day in February, and a month later, they embarked on their Boston Marathon journey.

 “That Hyannis Marathon was so cold, but then the Boston Marathon was hot as hell,” Carr recalled.
 “We ran it, though, and it began our process that has come so far since then.
 That was how it all started, but of course, the next year was horrible.”